christosvergis-uleg/CorrelatedEfficiencies/README.md

 - Visualization of overlap vs uncertainty

 Possible future extensions include:
+- Bayesian interpretation of the efficiency difference using a Dirichlet–multinomial model
-- Translation of the framework to business and finance case studies
+- Application of the framework to business and finance case studies (e.g. A/B testing with shared populations)
 - Extension to weighted events and non-binary decisions

 ---